vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Xuanzang

 (Xiyuji) The Si-yu-ki.
-Buddhist Records of the Western WorlḍTranslated from the Chinese of Hiuen Tsiang (ad 629) by Samuel Beal.
+Buddhist Records of the Western World.
+Translated from the Chinese of Hiuen Tsiang (ad 629) by Samuel Beal.
 London 1884 (Indian

 edition, Delhi 1969).